casafurix/PIR-Sensor-Ditto/README.md

 ```

 `topic`: This is the topic to which the message will be published.
-In this case, the topic is "org.Iotp2c/iwatch/things/twin/commands/modify", which suggests that the message is intended to modify a twin (digital representation) of an iWatch device in an IoT platform.
+In this case, the topic is "org.Iotp2c/pir_sensor/things/twin/commands/modify", which suggests that the message is intended to modify a twin (digital representation) of an iWatch device in an IoT platform.

 `path`: This is the path within the twin where the value will be updated.
-In this case, the path is "/", indicating that the value should be updated at the root level of the iWatch twin.
+In this case, the path is "/", indicating that the value should be updated at the root level of the PIR sensor twin.

 `value`: This is the data payload that will be updated in the twin.

-`thingId`: This is the unique identifier of the iWatch device within the IoT platform.
-In this example, the thingId is "org.Iotp2c:iwatch".
+`thingId`: This is the unique identifier of the PIR sensor within the IoT platform.
+In this example, the thingId is "org.Iotp2c:pir_sensor".

-`policyId`: This is the identifier of the policy that governs the access control of the iWatch device.
+`policyId`: This is the identifier of the policy that governs the access control of the PIR sensor.
 In this example, the policyId is "org.Iotp2c:policy".

-`definition`: This is a URI referencing the JSON-LD file that contains the Thing Model for the iWatch device.
-In this example, the definition is "https://raw.githubusercontent.com/bernar0507/Eclipse-Ditto-MQTT-iWatch/main/iwatch/wot/iwatch.tm.jsonld".
+`definition`: This is a URI referencing the JSON-LD file that contains the Thing Model for the PIR sensor.
+In this example, the definition is "https://raw.githubusercontent.com/casafurix/PIR-Sensor-Ditto/main/pir/wot/pir.tm.jsonld".

-`attributes`: This is a dictionary of key-value pairs that represent metadata about the iWatch device.
-In this example, the attributes include the heart rate, timestamp, longitude, and latitude data retrieved from the iwatch_data variable.
+`attributes`: This is a dictionary of key-value pairs that represent metadata about the PIR sensor.
+In this example, the attributes include the "motion_detected" data retrieved from the pir_data variable.